ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-neural-sis.md

 Let's start with an elementary, but yet insightful equation system commonly known as the SIS disease transmission model.
 Full  stop.
 Let's start from somewhere else.

+## Phenomenology of infectious diseases

 The fact that biological entitities such as viruses, bacteria and fungi have durably colonized the human body sets the stage for a life-long antagonistic relationship between them and us - the parasites and the hosts.
 But not only this unfriendly relationship sets them apart from each other, these best enemies live on distinct spatial and temporal scales.
 Viruses are sized in the micrometers and can only be observed via electronic microscopy, and one virus can produce offspring in the tens of thousands within hours or days.
 On the other hand, multicellular tissue heaps known as humans are sized in meters, and it takes decades for them to reproduce, if at all.
 The action starts when parasites enter human cells, mainly by tricking their surface proteins and making it into the cellular reproduction machinery.
 Parasites exploit the host cell for their own metabolism or reproduction.
 Eventually the host cell will disintegrate, parasite offspring is released into the cellular environment to find its next victim.
 But one host is not enough.
 Insatiable as they are, the parasites need to transmit in order to continue living, as their fate is bound to the host.
 In order to enter into new hosts, parasites undergo continuous selection, their genetic makeup changes randomly as they replicate.
 Full stop.

 For microbiologists, this description of a parasite's lifecycle might sound like an overly simplified vulgarisation, yet it is a physicist's nightmare: biochemical entities interacting at multiple scales.
 From the medical perspective, we are dealing with discrete, host-centric events: life, death, infection, symptoms, recovery.
 This is where disease transmission models start from.
 Disregarding the complexities of biochemical interactions that allow the parasites to enter host cells and ignoring the evolutionary ecology of parasite population dynamics, they assign each host to a compartment.
 Like in the old days, when train coachs were divided into compartments, one could comfortably talk, eat and smoke (sic!) in the compartment, granted that all individuals in the compartment would be alike.
 In the same way, all hosts that share attributes such as susceptible (to infection), infectious (to other hosts) or recovered (from infection) are put into their respective compartment.
 A rather ad-hoc set of rules defines how hosts can change between compartments, e.g. an infectious host might recover after some time, in the same way as people move from the non-smoking to the smoking compartment on the train.
 Disease transmission models track the size of the compartments over time.
 Differential equation techniques of the ordinary, stochastic, delay or partial kind have been invoked to produce model solution curves to be aligned with epidemiological observations.

+## Infection disease dynamics

-Let's start again with an elementary system of differential equations, which models the temporal evoluation of only two compartments, susceptible (S) and infectious hosts (I).
+Let's start again with an elementary system of differential equations, which models the temporal evaluation of only two compartments, susceptible (S) and infectious hosts (I).
 Let's denote the total population size with $$N=S+I$$ and assume that $$N$$ remains constant.
 We posit two ad-hoc rules of transitioning between compartments.

 First, for each susceptible host, the probability of finding an infectious host in the population is $$\tfrac{I}{N}$$, and since there are $$S$$ susceptible hosts, we would have on average $$\beta S \tfrac{I}{N}$$ susceptible hosts moving to the (I) compartment.
 The parameter $$\beta>0$$ encapsulates all the biochemical and eco-evolutionary complexities that we proudly ignored.

 Second, infectious hosts might also recover from infection and move to the susceptible compartment with rate $$\gamma$$, and we would end up with $$\gamma I$$ hosts on overage moving from the (I) compartment to the (S) compartment.

+## Differential equations

 Differential equations bear their name from the physical principle of motion.
 In order to describe the trajectory of an object, we only need to know its initial position and its velocity.
 From the point of view of measurement, velocity should be seen as change of position between two consecutive time points.
 Mathematicians would paraphrase this measurement of change as difference quotient, and as the distance between consecutive time points gets very small, they would refer to the change as differential quotient or short **differential**.
 In its simplest form, this differential depends only on the position itself.
 So, differential equation, here you are!
 On your left-hand side, we put the differential to measure infinitesimal change in position, on your right-hand side we put some function of position and other things to quantify the strength of change.
 Mathematicians are fond of definitions, and even have a name for your right-hand side: they call it a **vector field**.